shervinea/cheatsheet-translation/tr/cheatsheet-supervised-learning.md

 **47. Hinge loss ― The hinge loss is used in the setting of SVMs and is defined as follows:**

-&#10230; Menteşe yitimi - Menteşe yitimi Destek Vektör Makinelerinin ayarlarında kullanılır ve aşağıdaki gibi tanımlanır:
+&#10230; Menteşe yitimi (kaybı) - Menteşe yitimi Destek Vektör Makinelerinin ayarlarında kullanılır ve aşağıdaki gibi tanımlanır:

 <br>